-- 1 To receive and adopt the report of the Directors and the accounts for the year ended 31 May 2022. - 2 To re-elect as a director Denham Eke who retires by rotation and, being eligible, offers himself for re-election in accordance with the Company's Articles of Association. - 3 To re-elect as a director Katie Errock who retires at the date of the first general meeting following appointment and, being eligible, offers herself for re-election in accordance with the Company's Articles of Association. - 4 To reappoint KPMG Audit LLC as auditors and to authorise the Directors to determine their remuneration.
+- 1 To receive and adopt the report of the Directors and the accounts for the year ended 31 May 2023. - 2 To re-elect as a director Edward Comins who retires by rotation and being eligible, offers himself for re-election in accordance with the Company's Articles of Association. - 3 To reappoint KPMG Audit LLC as auditors and to authorise the Directors to determine their remuneration.